m-housni/coding-challenges/README.md

 * https://projecteuler.net/archives
 * Problems solved: 1,2,3,4,5,6,7,8,9,10

+## Longest Collatz sequence
+* The following iterative sequence is defined for the set of positive integers:
+* n → n/2 (n is even)
+* n → 3n + 1 (n is odd)
+* Using the rule above and starting with 13, we generate the following sequence:
+* 13 → 40 → 20 → 10 → 5 → 16 → 8 → 4 → 2 → 1
+* It can be seen that this sequence (starting at 13 and finishing at 1) contains 10 terms.
+Although it has not been proved yet (Collatz Problem), it is * thought that all starting numbers finish at 1.
+* Which starting number, under one million, produces the longest chain?
+* NOTE: Once the chain starts the terms are allowed to go above one million.
+*

 ## Target number from two arrays
 * example: given two arrays of same length:
 * [-1,3,8,2,9,5]